Firearms + Defense Weapons (FFL) - PVD Coatings

 Typical PVD Coating Colors

-The PVD Coatings that we have, here at Dayton Coating Technologies, can be offered in a diverse range of colors, depending upon the chemical composition of the coating.
+The PVD Coatings that we have available, here at Dayton Coating Technologies, come in a diverse range of colors.
+The color is going to depend upon the chemical composition of the particular coating.

 - Gold (TiN)

 - Rose Gold (TiCN)

 - Dark Grey (AlTiN)

 It is important to note that the amount of carbon in each coating may vary.
 This could potentially result in a PVD coated part varying, just slightly, in color.
 Additionally, it is important to understand that different surfaces on a part, coated with the exact same coating, will appear to be different colors, as well.
 These slight variations in color will in no way impact the performance.

 Firearm components can also have pre-treatments applied, in order to provide different surface finishes.

 Our vertical integrations will make sure that your parts are able to receive a full suite of treatment solutions.
 All PVD coating processes are designed to successfully protect your firearm from wear.